The Great Patty Caper: Plot summary

 SpongeBob begins crying when Patrick reveals that he has found the key, which was in SpongeBob's pants.
 They board the train again, and Plankton steals the key and throws them out of a window.
-SpongeBob morphs himself into a hang glider and he and Patrick fly back onto the train to pursue him.
-Once they land, Plankton disconnects the coaches and tender of the train, leaving SpongeBob and Patrick in the engine.
+They fly back onto the train to pursue him, but Plankton disconnects the coaches and tender of the train, leaving SpongeBob and Patrick in the engine.
 Patrick tries to stop it, but destroys the brakes and causes the engine to go faster.
 Patrick stops the engine by throwing a boulder on the track, causing it to flip over and nearly collide with a retirement home.
 Next, Patrick accidentally breaks the throttle.
 Meanwhile, Plankton is seen trying to steal the formula but is stopped by Mr. Krabs.
 The engine crashes into the bank, and Mr. Krabs has to pay for the damages.
-75 years later, SpongeBob, as an elderly man, finishes telling the story to his grandson, who responds with a cheer in excitement over his video game then SpongeBob responds by saying "kids today" before going off to sleep.

 Production

 "The Great Patty Caper" was written by Casey Alexander, Zeus Cervas, Steven Banks and Dani Michaeli, with supervising director, Alan Smart and Tom Yasumi serving as animation directors.
 Alexander and Cervas also functioned as storyboard directors.
 The episode originally aired on Nickelodeon in the United States on November 11, 2010, with a TV-Y7 parental rating.

 The episode was branded by Nickelodeon as a television special called "Mystery with a Twistery" in which:

 "Mr. Krabs sends the Krabby Patty recipe to a far away vault for safe keeping so that Plankton can’t get to it.
 But when Mr. Krabs forgets the recipe himself he gives SpongeBob the key to the vault and sends him on a journey across the ocean to retrieve it.
 Things go bad when the key goes missing aboard the Oceanic Express train and SpongeBob must identify the culprit and get the key back before the Krabby Patty recipe is missing forever!"

 "The Great Patty Caper" was released on a DVD compilation of the same name on March 8, 2011, by Paramount Home Entertainment.
 The DVD includes the episode itself, "Growth Spout", "Stuck in the Wringer", "Someone's in the Kitchen With Sandy", "The Inside Job", "Greasy Buffoons", and the "Model Sponge".
 On December 6, 2011, "The Great Patty Caper" was released on the SpongeBob SquarePants: Complete Seventh Season DVD, alongside all episodes of the seventh season.
 On June 4, 2019, "The Great Patty Caper" was released on the SpongeBob SquarePants: The Next 100 Episodes DVD, alongside all the episodes of seasons six through nine.